Tufts College Experience

 Free Time: “Free Time” allows students to practice good time management while giving flexibility to socialize and have fun!
 Students may study, socialize, explore Davis Square, go to the gym, or enjoy the sunshine.
 Students must use the buddy system and check-in with staff during this time.
 Note: safety measures like check-ins and supervision will be in-place; efforts are made to enable student independence in the context of a safe environment.

 Fridays are “College Prep” days.
 Each Friday morning, students will attend our hallmark College Prep 101 workshop during which students will explore topics like career/major planning, interview skills, resume building, and library research with real Undergraduate students and field experts.
 Each afternoon, students will attend a college tour and admissions session at one of the many leading Universities in the Boston area.
 In previous years, colleges visited have included: Harvard, MIT, Boston College, Boston University, Northeastern, Brown, and Amherst.
+Please note that on Friday, July 5th, due to a university holiday, programming may be subject to change.

 Saturday and Sunday are FUNdays, with downtime and field trips to Boston, museums, historic sites, or 6 Flags, baseball games, improv shows and more.
 See the Activities section below for more information.